 #1)Fight The Power – Public Enemy: Every Day All Day; use your “Voice” to bring attention where needed.
 This may come in the form of art, science, math, writing, history, sport, or just showing up and doing what you do, everyday.
 Fight for what is good.
 Fight for what is right.
 Fight for what is necessary.
 By Any Means Necessary.

 In addition to those hits, several more songs will help us through this coming period of uncertainty.
 Additionally, make sure to take care of yourself in order that you may do your best to help get this country back on track.
 It’s going to take a real team effort and I know we’re up to the challenge.

-get a masters degree shortly after finishing undergrad (and be sure to spend a lot of time completing the readings for your courses, nobody cares but it keeps your brain sharp, which is really handy when arguing on facebook), this ploy adds veracity to the “lazy” narrative because who would go on to grad school when they have student loans from undergrad
+Get a masters degree shortly after finishing undergrad (and be sure to spend a lot of time completing the readings for your courses, nobody cares but it keeps your brain sharp, which is really handy when arguing on facebook).
+This ploy adds veracity to the “lazy” narrative because who would go to grad school when they have student loans from their time in undergrad?

-And finally (yes, I’m ending on “16” because it’s 2016 and when one doesn’t need a job, they do whatever they want), spend a lot of time with animals; cats, dogs, squirrels, chipmunks, birds, emus, whatever, so long as you’re gainfully unemployed, you can talk with the animals, find out what their long-term plans are in their specific job markets, just kind of hang out… of course some of the conversation will be lost in translation but the non-verbal cues should help
+And finally (yes, I’m ending on “16” because it’s 2016 (it’s 2018 now, I’m still looking 😉 ) and when one doesn’t need a job, they do whatever they want), spend a lot of time with animals: cats, dogs, squirrels, chipmunks, birds, emus, whatever; so long as you’re gainfully unemployed, you can talk with the animals, find out what their long-term plans are in their specific job markets, just kind of hang out… of course some of the conversation will be lost in translation but the non-verbal cues should help.

 Whatever you do, don’t put out any signals that you are “looking” for work, that really puts a damper on remaining unemployed.
 Good Luck with your endeavor and let me know if you stumble upon a particularly difficult scenario (such as a job offer at a happy hour, tough, but not impossible, to get out of)